PHPOffice/PhpSpreadsheet/docs/topics/streaming-writer.md

 - `__construct(string $filename)` — opens `$filename` for writing.
 - `startSheet(string $name): StreamingSheet` — finishes the current sheet,
   if any, and starts a new one.
+The name must not be empty, must be at most 31 characters, and must not contain `* : / \ ? [ ]`; an invalid name throws a `Writer\Exception` and leaves the writer usable.
+A name that is already in use is silently given a numeric suffix (a second `Data` sheet becomes `Data 1`), the same behavior as `Worksheet::setTitle()`.
 - `registerStyle(array $styleArray): int` — registers a style, in the same array format used by `Style::applyFromArray()`, and returns its style id.
 - `close(): void` — finishes the last sheet and writes the Xlsx file.
 The